19-ade/Sign_language/README.md

 # Sign_language

 ## Description
-This is a project which detects the alphabets from the hand gestures based on American Sign Language.
-There are two models implemented here one trained on the **MNIST** dataset and the other trained on **ASL** dataset .
+This is a project which produces the alphabets from the hand gestures based on American Sign Language from live video input.There are two models implemented here one trained on the **MNIST** dataset and the other trained on **ASL** dataset .
 Both the models are CNN architecture .
 All contributions are welcome .

 ## Setting up the environment
 ### Datasets